Ticks on cats – identification & treatment

 How to prevent Lyme disease

-Just like most things, prevention is better than a cure and luckily, it’s easy enough to protect your cat from ticks and other parasites that might take a liking to them.
-With no vaccines available to stop some of the diseases carried by these pests, it’s important to learn the best prevention methods.
+Luckily, it’s easy enough to protect your cat from ticks and other parasites that might take a liking to them.
+With no vaccines available to stop some of the diseases carried by these pests, it’s important to learn the best tick prevention methods:

 • Speak to your vet about tick prevention products.
 By speaking to your vet, you’ll be able to learn which product is safe and effective for your cat.
-Tick prevention products mean that you won’t have to worry about your feline friend bringing home one of these pesky critters.
+Tick prevention products reduce the risk of your feline friend bringing home one of these pesky critters.

-• Remember: never use dog prevention products on cats as they can be toxic and fatal.
+• Remember: Never use dog flea or tick prevention products on cats, as they are toxic to felines and can be fatal.

-• Check your kitty for ticks every day, especially if they’ve been out and about or just come in from a wander.
-If you find one, remove it right away using a tick hook as described above.
+• Check your kitty for ticks every day, especially if they’ve been out and about or they’ve just come in from a wander.
+If you find a tick, remove it immediately using a tick hook, as described above.

-There are other risks and dangers for our feline friends so it’s down to us to keep our cats as safe as we can.
-If you would like to identify your local tick threat, then visit the Big Tick Project UK Tick Threat Interactive map.
+There are many risks and dangers for our feline friends, so it’s down to us to keep our cats as safe as we can.
+If you’d like to identify the number of tick threats in your local area, visit the UK Health Security Agency Tick Distribution map.

 Looking for more cat advice?